ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 Below the asset’s URL is a box where you can replace the existing asset file with a different one, either by dragging and dropping the file into the space or by selecting one through your file system.

-For details on how to properly use the information presented in this view and reference an asset in a text or other component of the instance, see the Edit Text Sections page.
+For details on how to properly use the information presented in this view and reference an asset in a text or other component of the instance, see the [Manifold Editor section](../backend/manifold_editor.md) section.

 <Tabs
   groupId="assets"